ThinkingJoules/smdiff/spec.md

 We simply use an i-varint to denote the *difference* from the last copy address used from that source.
 Each new section we set `last_dict_addr` and `last_out_addr` to zero.
 Then each time we read a Copy from either the dict or the out, we simply use the signed integer value and add it to the appropriate `last_addr`.
 This is the absolute offset from the start of which ever file we need to start copying from.
 This absolute value is then set to the appropriate `last_addr` variable for reading on the next Copy operation encountered.

 ## 6. Performance
-My spec encoder is a (nearly) 'perfect' encoder.
-That is, the smdiff encoder considers everything all the time.
-For windowed format our minimum match might leave some matches missed (hence the 'nearly' perfect).
-Using micro format (not applicable to the below test), we consider the shortest profitable match possible, always.

 Using the table from the original RFC.
 I have added something similar using the exact same data.
 Using the knowledge that the encoder methods differ, we cannot really compare the outputs directly to know if our format has excessive overhead (more on that below).

 What the table below does illustrate, is that window selection is very important if you want to build a more memory efficient encoder.
 This is evident when comparing Vcdiff-dcw against Smdiff-dcw.

-Since computers have advanced greatly and RAM is cheap and still getting cheaper, I elected to build the encoder for modern computers, and not really large file sizes.
-This allows for better matches and a simpler encoder (no window selection logic) at the cost of not being able to do massive files.

 The beauty of the VCDIFF/SMDIFF formats is that the encoder and decoder are independent from each other.
-So if someone wanted to do massive files they would need to write just an encoder with some sort of window selection to limit memory consumption.
+So if someone wanted to write an better encoder, they don't need to worry about writing a decoder.
 This is also easier to do since SMDIFF is so much simpler to comply with the spec.

 ### 6.1 Example Delta File Sizes
 Below is the explanation from the original RFC: